elon-code/pio-git-info-serial-print/README.md

     << "CRC: " << static_cast<long>(MAIN_FILE_CRC)
     << "\n=================================\n";
 ```
-Note: This printout uses a significant amount of
+Note: This printout uses a significant amount of RAM and some flash.
+This was is reduced by using the F macro for printouts, however, it is still a significant amount.
+If you are running low on RAM or flash, you may want to consider removing some of the printouts.
+There is also a special memory saving mode for AVR controllers.
+See below in additional configuration.

 ### Additional Configuration ###